dwofk/fast-depth/README.md

 python3 main.py --evaluate [path_to_trained_model]
 ```

+Note: This evaluation code was sourced and modified from [here](https://github.com/fangchangma/sparse-to-dense.pytorch).

 ## Deployment ##

 We use the [TVM compiler stack](https://tvm.ai/) to compile trained models for **deployment on an NVIDIA Jetson TX2**.
 Models are cross-compiled on a host machine and then deployed on the TX2.
 The `tvm-compile/tuning` folder in this repo contains the results of our [auto-tuning](https://docs.tvm.ai/tutorials/index.html#auto-tuning) the layers within our models for both the TX2 GPU and CPU.
 These can be used during the compilation process to achieve low model runtimes on the TX2.
-Outputs of TVM compilation for our trained models can be found at [http://datasets.lids.mit.edu/fast-depth/results/tvm_compiled/](http://datasets.lids.mit.edu/fast-depth/results/tvm_compiled/).
+Outputs of TVM compilation for our trained models can be found at [http://datasets.lids.mit.edu/fastdepth/results/tvm_compiled/](http://datasets.lids.mit.edu/fastdepth/results/tvm_compiled/).

 On the TX2, download the trained models as explained above in the section [Trained Models](#trained-models).
 The compiled model files should be located in `results/tvm_compiled`.